philipp-spiess/this-week-in-react/src/issues/3/README.md

 ---

-And that was This Week In React ⚛️ .
+And that was This Week in React ⚛️ .
 If you have feedback regarding the format of this newsletter, please let me know (simply reply to this newsletter or reach me on [Twitter](https://twitter.com/PhilippSpiess)).